SuffolkLITLab/resource-map/README.md

 <p> ![Image of Templates] (https://github.com/SuffolkLITLab/resource-map/blob/master/HowTo%20Images/HowTo%20Images/Templates.png)
 <p> 10.
 Add tabs for all the different locations desired (i.e. Boston, Roxbury etc...) and add a "locations" tab.
 <p> ![Image of Locations] (https://github.com/SuffolkLITLab/resource-map/blob/master/HowTo%20Images/HowTo%20Images/Locations.png)
 <p> 11.
 Under the "locations" tab, include the name, latitude & longitude coordinates, and zoom for each location.
+To find the latitude & longitude, you can use this [website] (https://www.latlong.net).
 To add the zoom, add a comma then a number (i.e. ,13 ,14 ,15) to the end of coordinates.
 <p> ![Image of Locations tab] (https://github.com/SuffolkLITLab/resource-map/blob/master/HowTo%20Images/HowTo%20Images/Location%20tab.png)
 <p> 12.
 Use the following headings for the different sections on the Airtable: Name, Category, Minimum age, Maximum age, Address, Description, Wesbite, Phone, Email, Valid As Of, Latitude, and Longitude.
  <p> ![Image of Airtable] (https://github.com/SuffolkLITLab/resource-map/blob/master/HowTo%20Images/HowTo%20Images/Airtable.png)